Matching Building and Terrain Heights

 2. On the General panel of the Terrain Specification dialog:

-• Uncheck this box if you want to specify a value in the Subfloor Height Above Terrain field.
+In X16 and prior, uncheck the Automatic checkbox if you want to specify a value in the Subfloor Height Above Terrain field.
 This is the distance between Floor 1 and the terrain at the building footprint center

 • For more information on terrain and building heights, click on the Help button located at the bottom of the dialog or see the Related Articles section.